 A multidisciplinary program to address Fontan complications and rehabilitation

 The Herma Heart Institute developed the Fontan Survivorship Program in 2016 to address the special needs of children, adolescents and adults born with single ventricle heart disease.
 This program cares for patients in a multidisciplinary clinic that includes specialists in pediatric cardiology, adult congenital heart disease, heart failure and transplant, pulmonary medicine, gastroenterology and hepatology, endocrinology, psychology and nutrition.
 Together, the team provides a comprehensive assessment and treatment plan for both heart-related and non-heart-related abnormalities, with the goal of improving long-term outcomes and quality of life.
 Meet our Fontan Survivorship Program team.

-Fontan procedure research and survivorship
+Fontan survivorship research

 With individuals with Fontan circulation surviving longer and longer into adulthood without the need for a heart transplant, there is a need for further research to help prevent and treat Fontan-associated diseases.
 The Herma Heart Institute partners frequently in multi-center research projects focused on Fontan circulation.
 Below are a few of the recent efforts and publications from team members:

 - The 2019 Heart Summit focus: "Summit focus: "The Future of the Failing Fontan" (Congenital Cardiology Today highlight, page 10)

 - A multi-center study on on testing and preventive care for patients following the Fontan operation.

 - A multi-center study on liver health in adults with Fontan circulation.

 - Developing a home-based physical activity program, Steppin’ It Up, to improve quality of life and physical activity in children with Fontan circulation.